 15 minutes to read

-What are remote internships & could it be the solution?
+What are Remote Internships & could it be the solution?

-A research study by Global workplace analytics unveiled that remote workers are 35%-40% more productive than their office counterparts.
-Remote and virtual internships are being adopted by companies all over the world and offer young professionals a chance to gain experience virtually and improve their resumes.
-Taking on internships virtually also means that you can work with companies and diverse teams from anywhere in the world as long as you can work independently with minimal supervision.
+While there are lots of benefits of remote internships, a research study by Global workplace analytics unveiled that remote workers are 35%-40% more productive than their office counterparts.
+These internships offer young professionals a chance to gain experience and improve their resumes.
+Taking on virtual work also means that you can work with diverse teams from anywhere in the world as long as you can work independently with minimal supervision.

 How to be successful with a remote internship?